-This page explains the nature of post-secondary English courses: to increase writing skills, analytical skills, original argument, and critical thought.
-It also highlights the standard academic essay format.
+This page explains the nature of post-secondary English courses: to increase writing skills, analytical skills, original argument, and highlights the standard academic essay format.

-Look closely at the pages on essay structure and on how to write essays on poetry.
-Because these pages contain samples of the type of writing I hope to see from you, I suggest returning to them before handing in a paper or doing an exam.
+Essay Structure contains explanations of the basic structure you must use for all your essays, and Essays contains samples of the type of writing I hope to see from you.
+I suggest returning to these pages before handing in a paper or doing an exam.
 Pay attention to things such as how to connect thesis statements to topic sentences, how to integrate quotes, and how to make arguments rather than observations or assertions.

-Take a good look at the three pages on the following six categories: 1.
-Space — 2-5: Time, character, relationship, and theme — 6: Style.
 Poets generally use a variety of poetic techniques in one poem, and often the verbal density is so great that it’s difficult to know where to begin.
-This is where the six categories come in useful: by focusing on one category, you can analyze the poem’s structure in terms of a particular aspect.
-This limits or refines your scope and allows you to concentrate on one aspect, instead of being overwhelmed by the various criss-crossing strategies.
-You can therefore come up with a specific argument.
-Analyzing one aspect can also serve as an entry point to explore other aspects.
-Hopefully, you can then see your chosen category in relation to the more complex structures of the poem.
+This is where the six categories come in useful: by focusing on one category, you can analyze the poem’s structure in terms of a particular aspect or poetic strategy.

-In this first-year class I bring in a variety of critical perspectives, such as history, gender, and genre (especially music and drama).
-The historical and biographical context of the poem is of course extremely important, yet we’ll focus most of our time on close reading — that is, on analysis that explores the structure of the text and comes up with arguments about how it works.
+In this first-year class I use a variety of critical perspectives, such as history, gender, and genre (especially music and drama).
+The historical and biographical context of the poem is of course extremely important, yet we’ll focus most of our attention on close reading — that is, on analysis that explores the structure of the text and comes up with arguments about how the structure works.